iceroad/baresoil-example-chat/README.md

 # baresoil-example-chat

 This is a basic web chat demo for the [Baresoil PaaS](https://www.baresoil.com/).
-See a live demo at [chat.baresoil.cloud](https://chat.baresoil.cloud) (warning: public Internet comments may contain objectional material).
+See a live demo at [chat.baresoil.cloud](https://chat.baresoil.cloud) (warning: public Internet comments may contain objectionable material).

   1. Install the Baresoil CLI: `npm install baresoil -g`
   2. Clone this repository